LeNPaul/hungry-minds/_posts/2021-02-25-work-smarter-with-speed-reading-a-teach-yourself-guide-by-tina-konstant.md

 ### Summary

 Speed reading is a skill that you develop and requires practice.
+Not only does it include techniques for improving your rate of reading, but it includes strategies for approaching different types of text, which change depending on the material and whether or not speed reading is appropriate for that context.
+It's not something that you need to use all the time, as you should use different techniques for different types of material.
+There is a physical and a mental aspect of speed reading.

 #### Techniques for Speed Reading